The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 +

 The family takes on a supportive role with their loved one throughout the process, from the application to MAID administration.
-The physician makes sure that loved ones receive the support and help they need throughout the process.
+The provider* makes sure that loved ones receive the support and help they need throughout the process.

 What kind of support can a MAID applicant receive during the process?